Monkeysteingames/capstone-2/README.md

 ------------

 Movie Check is a website that allows you to browse movies and create a list of movies you've liked.
-It creates a list for you to go over your favorited movies.
+You are able to create your favorite movies list.

 ------------

 # Features

  - Creating a custom profile.
- - Eidting your profile.
+ - Edting your profile.
     - I wanted to give the user a custom space that gives them a unique experience

  - Searching for movies sourced from TDMB (The Movie Database) API